xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 If required, the administrator can change the Brands block location using [Webmaster mode](https://devs.x-cart.com/webinars_and_video_tutorials/using_webmaster_mode_in_x-cart_5.html).

 By default, the brands in the Brands block and on the Brands page are sorted alphabetically.
-The store administrator can change the order in which brands appear on the list of store brands.
+The store administrator can change the order in which brands are displayed via the addon settings.

-The Brands block on the storefront displays only the brands that have products with a greater than zero inventory.
-If you want brands with products that are out of stock to also be shown, enable the option "Show all" for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} section (**Store setup** > **Cart & Checkout**).
+The Brands block and the Brands page on the storefront display only the brands that have products with a greater than zero inventory.
+If you want brands with products that are out of stock to also be displayed, enable the option _Show all_ for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} section (**Store setup** > **Cart & Checkout**).
+![general.png]({{site.baseurl}}/attachments/ref_2LetICls/general.png)

 Any brands that do not have products assigned to them will not be displayed.

-![general.png]({{site.baseurl}}/attachments/ref_2LetICls/general.png)

 {% note warning %}
-Enabling the option "Show all" for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} (**Store setup** > **Cart & Checkout**) will display out-of-stock products throughout the whole store.
+Enabling the option _Show all_ for the setting **How to show out of stock products** in the {% link "Customer Zone settings" ref_qAZlJxZm %} will affect not just the display of brands, but will enable the display of out-of-stock products throughout the store.
 {% endnote %}

-The store administrator can the addon settings:
+The store administrator can adjust the addon settings:

 ![settings.png]({{site.baseurl}}/attachments/ref_2LetICls/settings.png)